 Paint: It’s available in a large variety of hues, sheen and quality.
 If it is applied with the usual painting technique, the result will be pretty much similar – a smooth and clean looking coloured wall.
 But for those who are experts in manipulating the texture of the paint with other painting techniques, they might be able to create an endless amount of designs with the paint.
 Sponging, stencilling and graining are some of the techniques used to create designs using paint.

 Wallpaper: Comes in various design, finishes and quality too.
-Traditional paper and embossed vinyl are the most commonly used wallpaper that comes in usual floral, textured and abstract designs.
-Besides that, the latest trend of wallpaper is 3D design wallpaper.
-If you have a limited budget to design an exposed brick wall in your living room, the 3D brick design wallpaper is a good alternative to having the similar look of a real brick wall in the living room.
-And at much cheaper price, of course.
+Traditional paper and embossed vinyl are the most commonly used wallpaper design that comes in usual floral, textured and abstract designs.
+Besides that, the latest trend for wallpaper is 3D wallpaper design.
+If you have a limited budget to design an exposed brick wall in your living room, the 3D brick wall design wallpaper is a good alternative to having the similar look of a real brick wall in the living room.
+And at a much cheaper price, of course.

-Verdict: Both wallpaper and paint have a wide variety of types and design, although wallpaper is the easier and cheaper choice for patterned surfaces.
+Verdict: Both wallpaper and paint have a wide variety of designs, although wallpaper is the easier and cheaper choice for patterned surfaces.

 The average price to install a wallpaper is approximately RM1500- RM2000 for a 500 sq ft bedroom.
 In comparison, a paint job for a 500 sq ft bedroom costs on average RM1800 – RM 2000.
 The difference between the two is not very big, possibly making your decision that much harder!